superlinked/VectorHub/docs/contributing/style_guide.md

 Avoid **stereotypes** and **biases**.

 Use **gender neutral pronouns**
-<br>e.g., instead of he/his/him or she/hers/her, use they/them/their.
+<br>e.g. Instead of he/his/him or she/hers/her, use they/them/their.

 </section>